Jennifer Lopez and Alex Rodriguez Break Up After 4 Years Together - E! Online

 "You know we tried twice in 2020.
 We got bit twice by COVID-19," the former MLB player shared on The Tonight Show Starring Jimmy Fallon.
 "You know, they say third time's a charm, so let's hope it's what we want to hear."

 As for Jennifer, she previously told Elle that they weren't in a rush to say "I do."
 As she told the publication, "We postponed the wedding twice.
 We had planned what we really, really wanted to do, [but] I don't know if we'll be able to re-create that.
-We canceled it, and since then we haven't really talked about it."
+We canceled it, and since then, we haven't really talked about it."

 Earlier in the year, Alex faced headlines about his relationship—or lack thereof—with Southern Charm star Madison LeCroy.
 The Bravo star described the athlete as an "acquaintance" who she's never met in person.
-A source close to Alex previously said that he doesn't know Madison and has never met her.
+A source close to Alex said that he doesn't even know Madison and has never met her.

-But as Jennifer headed to the Dominican Republic to film an upcoming movie, a source assured E!
+As Jennifer headed to the Dominican Republic to film an upcoming movie, a source assured E!
 News that the rumors don't impact the actress' love story with A-Rod.

 "Everything is fine with Alex," the source shared.
 "She doesn't let the cheating rumors get to her and chooses not to pay attention."